-PROPERTY AND EQUIPMENT-NET
+PROPERTY AND EQUIPMENT

-Expenditures for property and equipment in excess of \$2,500 with an economic useful life that extends beyond 12 months are capitalized at cost.
+Expenditures for property and equipment in excess of \$7,500 with an economic useful life that extends beyond twelve months are capitalized at cost.
 Depreciation and amortization is computed on the straight-line method over the estimated useful lives of the assets.
-Useful lives range from 5-7 years for furniture and equipment and 7 years for leasehold improvements.
+Useful lives range from five to seven years for furniture and equipment and seven years for leasehold improvements.